-Kennedy Meadows to Relief Reservior Trail is a 4.3 mile moderately trafficked point-to-point trail located near Pinecrest, CA. The trail is rated as difficult and primarily used for hiking.
+Kennedy Meadows to Relief Reservior Trail is a 6.2 mile moderately trafficked out and back trail located near Pinecrest, CA that features a lake and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 A great hike with a lot of beautiful sights to see.